AgileBIM/FabCOD/docs/wiki/SEAM-SubObject.md

 ### Property: Group
 Get the Seam Group for the SEAM Object.

-Seam Group prpoerty available onlyt in 2022 and later versions of Autodesk Fabrication.
+Seam Group propoerty is available only in 2022 and later versions of Autodesk Fabrication.
 ##### Returns
 STRING
 ### Property: Locked